Internet Neo-Nazis Are Trying to Build a White Supremacist Utopia in Namibia

-That’s according to plans made by the users of one thread on 8can – a cesspit for people who are too uninhibited in their internet vulgarity even for 4chan.
+That’s according to plans made by the users of one thread on 8chan—a cesspit for people who are too uninhibited in their internet vulgarity even for 4chan.

 Videos by VICE

-The project is mostly overblown rhetoric but there have been some attempts to get organised.
-Over 150 people have volunteered to join as colonists.
-Crude plans have been made for the foundation of the nation, and a popular vote has chosen the name “New Rhodesia” – named after what Zimbabwe used to be called when it was trying to keep white, apartheid rule going.
+The project is mostly overblown rhetoric but there have been some attempts to get organized.
+Over 150 people have volunteered to join as colonists, crude plans have been made for the foundation of the nation, and a popular vote has chosen the name “New Rhodesia”—after what Zimbabwe used to be called when it was trying to keep apartheid rule going.

 One of the more surprising problems with getting the whites-only colony off the ground is that non-white people want to join.
 As one completely exasperated user posted: